 - UCT Policy and Rules on Internet and Email Use

 - Appropriate Use of Computer Facilities

 - Policy on unsecured computers at UCT

 - The UCT network as a core service

-- Information security policy

-- Account and Password policy

 Respect copyright law

 Do not download, copy or distribute software, movies and other copyrighted works unless you have the express permission of the copyright holder.
 See the information on respecting copyright on our website.